Trends, change and recovery: SA beyond Covid-19 is an attempt at sourcing a range of theories.

 Nothing is as painful as seeing a man, or a woman – forced by circumstances beyond their control – who have to swallow their pride and beg on the streets to make a living.

-But it would seem as if RSA President, Cyril Ramaphosa, and his useless cronies in the ANC-led government, have learned absolutely nothing from the Zimbabwean tragedy.
+But it would seem as if ANC president, Cyril Ramaphosa, and his corrupt communist cronies in the ANC-led government, have learned absolutely nothing from the Zimbabwean tragedy.

 At a recent ANC conference, it was resolved that the ANC should, as a matter of policy, pursue expropriation of land without compensation.